 5. Plants~ I went to the local nurseries and perused the ground covers, the shade plants and some had rock garden plants that were small.
 I gathered some of my favorites , enough to fill the wheel barrow with allowance for spreading.
 My location will get morning sun and then shade all day, so tried to get plants that liked that kind of thing.

-Later I will make a list of plants , but here are a few that I have used.
+Here are a few the plants that I have used.
 I generally shop by looking at what the nursery has in stock and what looks hardy and healthy.
 Every season you find new and different plants along with good old standbys.
 Read the labels though and get to know the plants and how compatable they are to your climate and location and note how big they can grow too.
 I want plants that would stay small in my garden.
+I looked for ground covers and plants with tiny flowers and tiny leaves:-)

-Once filled I imagine how I might want the garden to look, I put the stones where dwellings might go and the abalone shell is where a pond might be.
+Once filled we imagine how the garden might look , putting the stones where dwellings might go and the abalone shell is where a pond might be.
 My helper is putting in a trough that might be a creek or path.
 We filled this with gravel.
 The light patch in the center (this is compost) is where my "meadow"made from Scotch moss will be.
 It is helpful to plan your landscape and plant accordingly.

 Next we placed the containers with the plants where we thought they would like best.
-Because the wheel barrow was going to be near a tree in the back, I placed the taller plants in the back and the lower ones in front, with the trailing ones closest to the edges.
+I placed the taller plants in the back and the lower ones in front, with the trailing ones closest to the edges.
+The wheel barrow would be placed in front of a small tree, so there was a "back & a front".
+As you plant, consider from which angles it will be viewed the most.

 This the garden after the planting which we did in one morning.
 I gave a gentle but good watering and will move it under it's tree now.
 Note that some gravel has been put on top of the bare dirt to help keep it in place.
 I only water with a gentler shower of water, not a direct stream because that could disrupt the planting.
 A watering can is nice.
 Beware in this kind of container there are some shallow places that need more regular watering .
 I generally used a watering can and watered this every day.
 You do not want it dry or too wet.